solidusio/solidus/core/README.md

 ## The Order Sub-System
 * `Spree::Store` - Records store specific configuration such as store name and URL.
-* `Spree::Order` - The customers cart until completed, then acts as permenent record of the transaction.
+* `Spree::Order` - The customers cart until completed, then acts as permanent record of the transaction.
 * `Spree::LineItem` - Variants placed in the order at a particular price.

 ## The User Sub-System
 * `Spree::LegacyUser` - Default implementation of User.
 * `Spree::UserClassHandle` - Configuration point for User model implementation.
 * [solidus_auth_devise](https://github.com/solidusio/solidus_auth_devise) -
-An offical, more robust implementation of a User class with Devise integration.
+An official, more robust implementation of a User class with Devise integration.

 ## The Payment Sub-System